LaunchCodeEducation/java-web-dev-wiki/Class-20-(REST).md

 ## Small Group Time: Class 20 Studio (TA Notes)

-1. Make sure to get every student through the Spring Security studio!
+1. Make sure to get every student through the authentication studio!
 By the end of the class, everyone should have a fully-functioning web application with authentication!
-1. If students have completed all that they need to complete for the Spring Security studio, encourage them to review REST and Spring Security with their classmates.
-Can they find another site that has an easy-to-read URL and identify the final portions.
+1. If students have completed all that they need to complete for the authentication studio, encourage them to review REST and authentication with their classmates.
+Can they find another site that has an easy-to-read URL and identify the final portions?
 1. While everyone should be learning and finishing up their work, there is no harm in a little fun!
 If you want to do something special for your group, check in with your Course Manager to make sure it is okay!